messydesign/design-sprint/5-Hi-Fidelity-Mocks/README.md

 #### [Brand.ai](http://www.brand.ai)

-Cloud based pattern librray.
+Cloud based pattern library.
 This is also a plugin that we leverage heavily in Sketch so that everyone has the most up to date design assets.

 #### [Zeplin](http://www.zeplin.io)